Snoring and Sleep Apnea Treatment in Arlington Heights

 - A complete physical examination to assess the presence of obstructive sleep apnea or other sleep disorders or health problems.

-Use these 4 Strategies to Minimize Snoring
+Use These Four Strategies to Minimize Snoring

 These strategies may reduce or eliminate your snoring.
 No matter what treatment you pursue for snoring or obstructive sleep apnea, these recommendations will have a positive effect on its outcome.